Skip to Content

 The code above is fetched from GitHub repository.

-• prisma.$extends hooks into all Prisma model operations, determines whether an operation modifies data, and if so calls await DatabaseEventsService.createChanges([change]) to persist a change entry in Redis.
+• prisma.$extends hooks into some of the Prisma model operations, determines whether an operation modifies data, and if so calls await DatabaseEventsService.createChanges([change]) to persist a change entry in Redis.
 The change captures creates, updates, and deletions:

 export type DBChange = { id: string; entityType: EntityType; date: string; type: "create" | "update" | "delete"; };